sciosense/ens220-arduino/README.md

  - The Arduino IDE has been installed.
    If not, refer to "Install the Arduino Desktop IDE" on the [Arduino site](https://www.arduino.cc/en/Guide/HomePage).
+- The library directory is at its default location.
+Normally this is `C:\Users\[your_username]\Documents\Arduino\libraries`.

- - Install your board.
-This library was tested with the ESP32.
-Here is a step-by-step guide for board installation (coming soon).
+You might need to add your board to the Arduino IDE.
+This library was tested with the [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32).
+For the installation of the ESP32 in the Arduino IDE, see [Arduino ESP32 Installation](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)

 ## Installation